whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 #### Selfless Violence, Example 3: The Zapatistas

-The Zapatistas are a healthy culture in southern North America, many of whose members are from local indigenous groups.
+The Zapatistas are a healthy nation in southern North America, many of whose members are from local indigenous groups.
 After 500 years of oppression by the Spanish and Mexicans, and 10 years of careful planning, they rose up in revolution on January 1st, 1994.
-Unlike shallow revolutions that replace one ruling class with another, so that people remain submissive and their lives don't change much, the Zapatistas remembered how to have a healthy culture where everyone upholds their laws.
+Unlike shallow revolutions that replace one ruling class with another, so that people remain submissive and their lives don't change much, the Zapatistas remembered how to have a healthy nation where everyone upholds their laws.

 The Mexican military and the Zapatista military, known as the EZLN, clashed almost immediately in the Zapatistas' home region of Chiapas, Mexico in the south east.
 Police and military attacked them with dozens of helicopters and many thousands of soldiers.[xxx-interview with major ana maría: on the atrocities]